 Difference Between Hashimoto’s Thyroiditis and Hypothyroidism

-Now you understand Hashimoto’s thyroiditis is a chronic inflammation of the thyroid gland due to malfunction of your immune system.
-Whereas hypothyroidism is a state of low thyroid hormone which develops gradually if Hashimoto’s thyroiditis is left untreated.
+Hashimoto’s thyroiditis is a chronic inflammation of the thyroid gland due to malfunction of your immune system.
+Whereas hypothyroidism is a state of low thyroid hormone which develops gradually if Hashimoto’s disease is left untreated.
 In other words, Hashimoto’s thyroiditis is the cause and hypothyroidism is the effect.

 - Genetic predisposition.
-Often there is a family history of Hashimoto’s thyroiditis or another autoimmune disorder such as Type 1 diabetes, lupus, rheumatoid arthritis, asthma, eczema, M.S, vitiligo, Crohn’s disease, etc.
+Often there is a family history of an autoimmune disorder such as autoimmune thyroid disease, rheumatoid arthritis, asthma etc.

-- Gender: Hashimoto’s thyroiditis, like other autoimmune disorders, is much more common among females than males, a ratio of 6:1, to be precise.
+- Gender: It is much more common among females than males, a ratio of about 6:1.

-- Stress: A history of physical as well as emotional stress is often present in patients with Hashimoto’s thyroiditis.
-Physical stressors include a viral or bacterial illness.
-Emotional stressors include traumatic events such as divorce, death, terrorism.
+- Stress: A history of physical as well as emotional stress is often present.

-- Personality: People who worry a lot are more prone to develop Hashimoto’s thyroiditis as well as other autoimmune diseases.
+- Personality: People who worry a lot are more prone to develop Hashimoto’s diseaseas well as other autoimmune diseases.
 Many suffer from chronic anxiety, phobias, panic attacks.
-A diagnosis of Hashimoto’s thyroiditis or another autoimmune disease makes them even more anxious, and a vicious cycle sets in.

-- Vitamin D deficiency is strongly correlated with a high risk of developing Hashimoto’s thyroiditis as well as other autoimmune disorders 1.
-This is how: Vitamin D modulates the optimal functioning of the immune system.
-A deficiency of Vitamin D can lead to hyperfunctioning of the immune system, which can result in Hashimoto’s disease.
+- Vitamin D deficiency is strongly correlated with a high risk of developing Hashimoto’s disease as well as other autoimmune disorders.1

-- Infections, especially Epstein-Barr virus infection can trigger Hashimoto’s disease and other autoimmune diseases.
-2
+- Infections, especially Epstein-Barr virus infection can trigger Hashimoto’s disease.2

 - Vaccines in certain susceptible individuals – especially those with allergies and family of autoimmune diseases – may rarely trigger the development of autoimmune diseases.
 3